Upper James River Education Program

 Explore and Connect with the Upper and Middle James River

 Our Upper James River Education Program is a hub for environmental education and community engagement, located along the scenic James River at Riveredge Park in Amherst County, VA.
-The Park is located across from downtown Lynchburg on the Northside of the river and is the gateway between the Upper and Middle James River.
+The Park is located across from downtown Lynchburg on the north side of the river and is the gateway between the Upper and Middle James River.
 The center offers hands-on learning experiences focused on river stewardship, conservation, and local ecology.
 It serves as a base for programs that connect students with the river’s unique natural resources, promoting a deeper understanding of the watershed and its importance to the region.

 Our current programs predominantly serve the Middle James, traveling from Lynchburg to the fall line in Richmond.
-Its watershed lies within the Piedmont region of Virginia and includes the Cities of Charlottesville and Lynchburg; Counties of Albemarle, Amherst, Appomattox, Bedford, Buckingham, Campbell, Cumberland, Fluvanna, Greene, Nelson, Prince Edward, and Nottoway.
+Its watershed lies within the Piedmont region of Virginia and includes the Cities of Charlottesville and Lynchburg; the Counties of Albemarle, Amherst, Appomattox, Bedford, Buckingham, Campbell, Cumberland, Fluvanna, Greene, Nelson, Prince Edward, and Nottoway.

 Education Programs